tonikelope/megacrypter/README.md

 Step 4: remove ALL /config .sample extension and edit miscellaneous.php and any other file you need.

-Step 5 (optional): ask your favourite download manager developers to recognize your new megacrypter links.
+Step 5 (optional): ask  developers of your favourite download manager to recognize your new megacrypter links.

 You're alone from here.
 Good luck!